ReadAlongs/Studio/README.md

 Launch an Anaconda Prompt (this should be available from your Start menu after installation) and run:

-    conda intall ffmpeg
+    conda install ffmpeg
+    conda install git

-You can then run the pip install commands above and use readalongs, all from the Anaconda Prompt.
+You can then run the pip install commands below and use readalongs, all from the Anaconda Prompt.

 ##### The hard way